 The worry now is that this ‘economic malaise’ is becoming entrenched.
 The ‘recovery’ in the wider economy is not being matched by rising real wages or rising living standards, instead the demand-constrained UK economy might be stumbling into a lower wage, lower productivity growth model with serious implications for living standards in the future.

 Avoiding this outcome will require not just an immediate boost to demand but also the ‘right kind’ of supply-side reforms – a modern industrial policy, banking reform, corporate governance reform, reforms to wage setting – to ensure that we get growth which is sustainable, equitable and that generates decent, well paid jobs.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.